romanin-rf/avp.py/README.md

 # avplib
 ## Description
 **AVP** - ASCII Video Player.
+Plays, converts any video to ASCII video that can be played in terminale.

+## Features
-Allows you to play any video as ASCII-art.
+- Can play any ASCII video in the terminal.
+- Can convert an ASCII video file and play it back.
+- Can select a black and white gradation palette (in ASCII).

 ## Install
 ```